Car Insurance for Tesla, Rivian + EVs: 2026 Guide

 - Battery replacement severity.
 The high-voltage traction battery is the single most expensive component on an EV.
 Replacement after damage runs $15,000-$25,000 on a Model 3 or Model Y, $25,000-$45,000 on a Model S, Model X, Rivian R1T, or Lucid Air.
 A single covered loss involving the battery pack can total a vehicle that would have been repairable with an ICE drivetrain.
 Comprehensive premiums reflect that severity.

 - ADAS recalibration.
-Front and rear cameras, ultrasonic sensors, and millimeter-wave radar must be recalibrated after even minor body work.
-Recalibration runs $500-$2,000 on most EVs depending on which sensors are involved.
-The standard claim severity for an ADAS-equipped vehicle has roughly doubled since 2018.
+The forward and rear cameras, ultrasonic sensors, and millimeter-wave radar all have to be recalibrated after even minor body work.
+Depending on which sensors are involved, that recalibration alone runs $500-$2,000.
+It's a big reason the average claim on a driver-assist-equipped vehicle has roughly doubled since 2018.

 Tesla Insurance — what it is + which states